mindspore-ai/docs/tutorials/inference/source_en/multi_platform_inference_ascend_310_air.md

 ### Hardware Preparation

-- A server with the Ubuntu ARM OS is used to prepare a bootable SD card for the Atlas 200 DK and deploy the development environment.
+- A server or PC with the Ubuntu OS is used to prepare a bootable SD card for the Atlas 200 DK and deploy the development environment.
 - An SD card with a capacity of at least 16 GB.

 ### Software Package Preparation